Skoda's improved third generation Octavia estate offers all-wheel drive without recourse to a large song & dance. Jonathan Crouch takes a look.

-Skoda have been offering us Octavia 4x4s for a few years now, but this latest model in bigger and better than ever.
+Skoda have been offering us Octavia 4x4s for a few years now, but this improved model makes more sense than ever.
 In fact, it makes a really strong case for itself as the most practical 'real world' car you can buy.
 Just as importantly for some, it's not an SUV but still has that all-weather utility.

-After some careful deliberation, I'm proposing this vehicle, the 4x4 variant of Skoda's Octavia Estate, as Britain's most practical car.
+After some careful deliberation, I'm proposing this vehicle, the ordinary 4x4 variant of Skoda's Octavia Estate, as Britain's most practical car.
 It's got some serious credentials for the role.
 It's a Skoda.
 It's an estate.
 It has all-wheel drive.
 Need more convincing?
 You'll have to stick with us for the finer points then.
 Skoda has offered all-wheel drive variants of the Octavia for some time now, the first models sold in Britain making landfall way back in 2001.
 Back then though, the Octavia Estate was a far more petite thing than you get these days and it was always a bit tight for families with larger kids.
 The latest Octavia Estate is cut far more generously.
-The 548-litres of boot space of the old car has swelled to 610-litres and there's significantly more rear legroom.
-It's now a vehicle that carves its own special niche.
+There's a smarter look and improved connectivity, plus, as before, you get 610-litres of luggage space before you start folding seats and that doesn't come at the expense of impressive rear legroom.
+In short, this is a vehicle that carves its own special niche.

-You can choose an Octavia 4x4 Estate with either a 105PS 1.6-litre engine or equip it with a 2.0-litre 150PS unit.
-Both are diesels.
-The 1.6-litre makes respectable progress seem quite hard work while the 2.0-litre doesn't.
-Given that the price difference between the two models is only around £900, the decision seems a bit of a no-brainer.
-Still, in the interests of providing a comprehensive review, the 1.6-litre gets to 62mph in 11.7 and tops out at 117mph.
-You'll find yourself working the five-speed manual gearbox quite a bit and for a car with 250Nm of torque, it can feel occasionally asthmatic.
-The 2.0-litre gives the Octavia 4x4 the added muscle power it really requires, with 320Nm of torque at your elbow and the ability to get to 62mph from rest in just 8.7 seconds.
+The Octavia 4x4 Estate is based around the Volkswagen Group's familiar 2.0-litre TDI 150PS diesel unit.
+This powerplant gives the Octavia 4x4 the added muscle power it really requires, with 320Nm of torque at your elbow and the ability to get to 62mph from rest in just 8.7 seconds.
 It also comes with a six-speed manual box so that you can really get the best from that torque figure.
 If you want this vehicle with a bit more visual SUV attitude and don't mind paying a little more, Skoda also offers it in 'Scout' form, in which guise you can also order a 184PS version of the 2.0 TDI diesel.
+You'll also need the Scout variant if you want the option of DSG auto transmission.
 Whichever version you choose, the revised Haldex 4x4 system used is the same and is almost indiscernible in its action, shuffling drive to the front wheels when required without any fuss or drama.
-It also gives the Skoda some meaningful off-road ability, helped by the fitment of electronic diff locks on both axles although you do need to be constantly aware of the modest ride height.
+It also gives the Skoda some meaningful off-road ability, helped by the fitment of electronic diff locks on both axles, although you do need to be constantly aware of the modest ride height.
 The rear suspension is an expensive multi-link affair which has a genuinely beneficial effect on the sort of rough and loose surfaces that would make a torsion-beam equipped car feel nervous.
 There's also the clever XDS braking system for extra grip when cornering on slippery surfaces.

 Design and Build

 Let's get one thing straight.
 This Octavia Estate keeps its 4x4 credentials on the down-low.
 You don't get conspicuous badging or monster plastic cladding up the side.
 There's no gnarly ride height or steel bash plates front and rear.
 In fact, you'd be hard pressed to identify it from a normal Octavia Estate and that low-key approach is part of what makes this car so cool. apart from subtle boot badges and 17-inch alloys.
 Yes, Skoda will sell you a Scout version with raised ride height and rugged underbody protection but for those who don't feel the need to advertise, this one's probably the pick.
-There's genuine utility to this estate.
-It's 90mm longer and 45mm wider than its predecessor, which might seem rather small beer.
-That wouldn't appear to buy you a whole lot of extra carrying capacity, but it pays to scrutinise exactly what Skoda has done to transform this car.
-While the length has increased a bit, the wheelbase has increased by 108mm, offering a lot of extra rear seat space.
-In fact the brand claims it to be the best in its segment although it's rather coy about how it defines that segment.
-There can be no arguments about the 610-litres of space you get in the boot when all the seats are in place.
+As for the changes made to this revised version, well, the lines have been streamlined, especially at the front.
+The two adjacent headlights form a dual face with a crystalline look and feature full-LED technology.
+The brand logo has gained more presence, with the front of the car featuring what the Czech maker hopes is a more powerful and wider appearance.
+As for practicality, well there can be no arguments about the 610-litres of space you get in the boot when all the seats are in place.
 By contrast, if you opted for a really big car like a Mondeo estate, you'd get a mere 537-litres and a car from the class the Octavia just vacated, such as a Focus estate, yields a mere 476-litres.
 Now you get an idea of the sheer utility of this car.
 By folding the rear backrests down, the boot space increases to an impressive 1,740-litres.